Carbon Footprint, Energy and Buildings

 The Parish Resources website has compiled a regularly updated national list of charitable grants for churches which includes environmental projects (scroll down to number 4).

-Parish Buying have also put together a collection of funding options that provide support to faith organisations looking to reduce their carbon footprint: Parish Buying Net Zero - Financial Assistance
+Parish Buying has also put together a collection of funding options that provide support to faith organisations looking to reduce their carbon footprint: Parish Buying Net Zero - Financial Assistance

 As well as looking at national funders, keep an eye out for any grant funding that is available locally, please see the Generous Giving Fundraising page or contact the Generous Giving team.